 The large statue of Lew Wallace on the site of the Ben-Hur beech is not the only piece of free-standing sculpture on the grounds of the General Lew Wallace Study & Museum.
-Visitors who walk down into the swale behind the Study find themselves face to face with an image of Lew’s father, David Wallace, who served as the 6th governor of the State of Indiana from 1837 through 1840.
+Visitors who walk around the grounds find themselves face to face with an image of Lew’s father, David Wallace.
+David served as the 6th governor of the State of Indiana from 1837 through 1840.

 |Bust of David Wallace from English’s Hotel in Indianapolis|

-William English and his father were both members of the Democratic Party and were not opposed to slavery.
-By the early 1840s, William had come under the influence of Jesse Bright, a powerful Hoosier politician who secured local appointments and positions for young English.
-Bright was also a slave owner.
-In the mid-1840s, English was living in Washington, D.C. and working as Clerk of the Second Auditor for the Treasury Department.
+William English and his father belonged to the Democratic Party.
+They did not oppose slavery.
+By the early 1840s, William came under the influence of Jesse Bright.
+Bright, a powerful Hoosier politician, secured local appointments and positions for young English.
+Bright also owned slaves.
+In the mid-1840s, English lived in Washington, D.C.
+At that time, he worked as Clerk of the Second Auditor for the Treasury Department.
 There he met and married Emma Jackson, a Southern belle from Virginia.

 Throughout the 1840s, English continued to live and work in Washington, D.C.
-He forged powerful alliances; secured the friendship of important political leaders; and through diligence, hard work, and shrewdness proved his abilities.
-In 1851, English was elected to the Indiana House from Scott County, serving as Speaker of the House in 1852.
-During this time he grew more and more influential among the pro-slavery Democrats of Indiana and the nation and in the fall of 1852 he was elected to Congress.
+He forged powerful alliances and secured the friendship of important political leaders.
+In addition, through diligence, hard work, and shrewdness, English proved his abilities.
+In 1851, he was elected to the Indiana House from Scott County.
+He served as Speaker of the House in 1852.
+During this time he gained more and more influence among the pro-slavery Democrats of Indiana and the nation.
+In the fall of 1852 he was elected to Congress.

-As a member of the U.S. House of Representatives, English worked closely with the Buchanan administration in the late 1850s and in 1858, he helped secure passage of the pro-slavery Lecompton Constitution of Kansas.
-While serving in Washington, English also served as a Regent for the Smithsonian Institution from 1853 through 1861.
-When his term in Congress ended in 1861, English moved to Indianapolis and began a business, banking and legal career that led to a great family fortune.
+As a member of the U.S. House of Representatives, English worked closely with the Buchanan administration in the late 1850s.
+In 1858, he helped secure passage of the pro-slavery Lecompton Constitution of Kansas.
+During this time, English also served as a Regent for the Smithsonian Institution from 1853 through 1861.
+When his term in Congress ended in 1861, English moved to Indianapolis.
+He began a business, banking, and legal career that led to a great family fortune.

-During the Civil War he served as an advisor to Governor Morton even though the two were political opponents and he aided in the raising of troops for the Union cause.
-He was chosen as vice-president on the Democratic ticket that nominated General Winfield Scott Hancock for president in 1880.
+During the Civil War, English served as an advisor to Governor Morton even though the two were political opponents.
+English aided in raising troops for the Union cause.
+He ran as vice-president on the Democratic ticket that nominated General Winfield Scott Hancock for president in 1880.
 Hancock and English were only narrowly defeated in the election.
-English also authored several well received books during his time in Indianapolis including an exhaustive history of the State of Indiana.
+English also authored several well-received books during his time in Indianapolis, including an exhaustive history of the State of Indiana.
 He died in his rooms in English’s Hotel in 1896 after an illness of about six weeks.

 |English’s Hotel and Opera House, ca. 1900|

-The bust of David Wallace that is now located in the swale behind the Study was carved for the 1897 expansion of the English’s Hotel and Opera House.
-The busts of the governors and English family members were located in a decorative band that ran between the second and third floors of the stately hotel.
+Builders carved the David Wallace bust for the 1897 expansion of the English’s Hotel and Opera House.
+The busts of the governors and English family members populated a decorative band between the second and third floors of the stately hotel.
 Research by Ratio Architects of Indianapolis for a Historic Structures Report they have completed on the Lew Wallace Study & Museum indicates that the bust of David Wallace was the second one north of Market Street on the Monument Circle façade.

 When the hotel was demolished, many of the busts were salvaged and sold to various collectors and groups.
-The bust of David Wallace was acquired for the grounds of the Study by Crawfordsville’s Dorothy Q chapter of the DAR.
-A brick and stone structure was built to hold the David Wallace bust and the sculpture was dedicated in a ceremony on the Study grounds in 1963 when Donnis Widener was serving as Chapter Regent.
+Crawfordsville’s Dorothy Q Chapter of the DAR acquired the bust of David Wallace.
+A brick and stone structure was built to hold the David Wallace bust.
+While Donnis Widener served as Chapter Regent, they dedicated the sculpture in a ceremony on the Study grounds.

 Sources: Historic Structures Report, Ratio Architects, 2012